player-03/google-play-services/README.md

 ## Specific libraries

-By default, this only includes the base Google Play Services API, with no features.
-To enable features or services, set any of these flags:
+This library allows you to choose which parts of the Google Play Services you want to use.
+To enable features, pick one or more lines from this list, and add them to your project.xml file:

 ```xml
 <set name="googlePlus" />